 FAQ

-Is a DPO the same as a privacy officer?
 Similar but not identical.
 A DPO has specific legal responsibilities under GDPR, including independence and direct reporting to the highest level of management.
 A privacy officer is a broader term that doesn't carry the same legal requirements.
 If GDPR requires a formal DPO appointment for your organization, you need a DPO specifically; otherwise a privacy lead or consultant may be sufficient, though many companies still choose a DPO for the credibility it provides.
 See our Privacy Compliance Glossary for more definitions.

-Can my CTO or General Counsel be the DPO?
 Technically yes, but it's risky.
+Under GDPR Article 38(6), the DPO cannot have a role that creates a conflict of interest.
 The DPO must be independent and cannot have a role that creates a conflict of interest.
 A CTO who makes decisions about data processing cannot also be the person overseeing compliance with those decisions.
 There have been enforcement actions and fines for DPO independence and conflict-of-interest failures.

-How quickly can an outsourced DPO get started?
 Most engagements start within a week.
 Month one focuses on audit, documentation, and (where a formal DPO appointment is made) notifying the supervisory authority.
 By month two your DPO is fully embedded.

-What if I only need a DPO temporarily?
 Common scenario during fundraising or an enterprise deal process.
-Our Advisory tier (from €500/month) covers lighter-touch support without a full DPO retainer.
+Our Advisory tier (From €500 per month) covers lighter-touch support without a full DPO retainer.
 See Privacy Compliance for Fundraising.

-What's the difference between a DPO and a privacy consultant?
 A DPO has formal legal responsibilities under GDPR, including independence, supervisory authority engagement, and data subject contact.
 A privacy consultant provides advice but doesn't carry the same legal accountability.
 Many companies need a DPO specifically because their customers or regulators require the formal appointment.